joeads4/FinalProject/README.md

 ![Image description](https://github.com/joeads4/FinalProject/blob/master/GameJam/Assets/Art/ScreenCap.png)

+NOTE: This game was made in Unity.
+You do not need Unity installed to play, just go to the "Builds" folder, and find the application under either the Windows or Mac folder, depending on your OS.
+If you have any troubles, feel free to message me on Canvas!

 This game was developed as a final project for C220 as part of a 48-hour game jam.

 When we considered the theme of Corona, we thought about it this way: